U.S. News Rankings

 |School type||private, coed college|

-When applying to Furman University, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are December 15 and November 1, respectively.
+When applying to Furman University, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are November 15 and November 1, respectively.
 Scores for either the ACT or SAT test are due January 15.
 The application fee at Furman University is $50.
-It is more selective, with an acceptance rate of 83.0 percent.
+It is selective, with an acceptance rate of 77.5 percent and an early acceptance rate of 85.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.